fboxf/Vigenere_Cipher/README.md

 ## Compilation
 Using Gcc, download the files into a folder and type the following:

-> gcc -std=c18 -Wall cipher.c cipher_test.c -o cipher_test
+> gcc -std=c18 -Wall cipher.c cipher_test.c -o cipher_test -lncurses

 In cipher_test.c there is are two preprocessor directives marked ENCRYPT and DECRYPT. _Simply comment out the appropriate choice and recompile_.
-Run using ./cipher_test
+Run using executable ./cipher_test

+ALternatively, run enclosed Makefile:

+> make